 You’d dump me.

 Grade seven and eight.
-Grade ten – technically you waited until July.
+Grade ten – when technically you waited until July.
 And the finale – grade eleven.

 Let’s start with grade seven – when you ghosted me.
 Cusp of the 90s-style.